 Denied boarding compensation under EU Regulation 261/2004 is a fixed cash payment of €250, €400 or €600 owed to passengers who were involuntarily refused boarding on a confirmed booking — most commonly because the flight was overbooked.
 The amount depends on flight distance.
 It is separate from a ticket refund: a passenger denied boarding can claim both the fixed compensation and a full refund or re-routing.
-Polish passengers benefit from a 10-year prescription period (Article 118 of the Polish Civil Code, confirmed by Supreme Court resolution III CZP 111/16) and can escalate disputes for free to RPP at ULC or file a small claim at the Sąd Rejonowy.
+Polish passengers benefit from a one-year prescription period (Article 205c(7) of the Polish Aviation Law, confirmed by Supreme Court resolution III CZP 111/16) and can escalate disputes for free to RPP at ULC or file a small claim at the Sąd Rejonowy.
+Lotzwrot keeps this guide aligned with the primary sources and current case law.

 This page explains what the regulation actually says, when you qualify, how much is owed, the difference between voluntary and involuntary denied boarding, the CJEU rulings that close every common airline excuse, and the exact enforcement route in Poland — from a written claim to the carrier, through the Passenger Rights Spokesperson at ULC, to a small claim at the Sąd Rejonowy under the simplified procedure.